Hackers Gain Access to Payment Card and Reservation Information at Trump Hotels

 The Information Affected

-Trump Hotels states that the hackers gained access to payment card information for some hotel reservations at these properties, information that included cardholder names, payment card numbers, card expiration dates, and possibly card security codes.
+Trump Hotels states that the hackers gained access to payment card information for some hotel reservations, information that included cardholder names, payment card numbers, card expiration dates, and possibly card security codes.
 In some instances, the hackers were also able to see guest names, email addresses, phone numbers, addresses, and other information.
 Sensitive information such as Social Security numbers, passport information, and driver's license numbers were not affected.

 The Action Being Taken